-I swear by Almighty God that I will fulfil my responsibilities and duties as a member of the Board truly and faithfully, and use the powers and trust placed in me according to my skill, knowledge and ability, under the Public Procurement and Asset Disposal Act and any other law of Saint Lucia.
+I . swear by Almighty God that I will fulfil my responsibilities and duties as a member of the Board truly and faithfully, and use the powers and trust placed in me according to my skill, knowledge , ,, and Asset Disposal Act and any other law of Saint Luc cia.